Learn all the expressions for Counter-Strike below and get a better understanding of the game.

 Utilities in Counter-Strike are the grenades you can buy.
 There are 5 kinds for each team:

-- Flashbang grenade, a grenade that blinds the opponent
+- Flashbang grenade is a grenade that blinds the opponent

-- Smoke grenade, a grenade that makes smoke clouds
+- Smoke grenade is a grenade that makes smoke clouds

-- Molotov/Incendiary, a fire grenade that spreads fire on small areas
+- Molotov/Incendiary is a fire grenade that spreads fire in small areas

-- Decoy grenade, a cheap grenade that imitates the sound of the weapon you have
+- Decoy grenade is a cheap grenade that imitates the sound of the weapon you have

 Didn’t find what you were looking for?

 Please tell us what you are missing – so we can add it to this page.
-Write to us here
+Please write to us here